deco3500-2017/Team-JamJar/README.md

 The mobility of our concept is not only for people receive and share information more convenient and timely, but also provide different information display based on their location.
 The message received will be affected by their location, as well as information sharing.
 It would make people pay more attention on the message which is interested or nearby to them.

 #### 3. Awareness
 Awareness is one of the important areas that we applied in our project.
 Awareness makes people know who is around, what is happening and who is talking to them.
 It affects people share knowledge of what they are doing/what information they choose to share.
 Supporting people’s social awareness can increase people’s motivation on knowing each other.
 (Naaman, Boase, & La, 2010).
 Therefore, our project want to increase people’s social awareness through interacting with our application, by sharing, receiving related information in their neighbourhood.

 #### 4. Collaboration
 Collaboration is a social relationship that enables people to work with others in order to achieve benefit.
 According to our survey, when we ask for people: if you encounter a problem, would you like to seek help from your neighbors? some of the results showed that they would find building manager or friends because they feel awkward.
 Through the use of ShareTown, we want to see how people use our application to connect with their neighbours, and then achieve individual’s or group’s goals.

 #### 5. Shared Information Spaces
-Bannon and Bodker (1999) have examined some of the key features of shared information spaces to facilitate sharing of information and collaboration in groups of this ilk.
-Similar to the idea of ‘design space’ articulated by Sharrock and Anderson (1996), shared information space is an analytical conception in which actors create the shared space over time by storing a variety of inter-connected ‘documents’ and then explore it by searching for, reading, and managing the information available.
-I
+Shared information space allows people to store massive inter-connected documents and then enables people to search, read and manage the information in shared space (Sharrock & Anderson, 1996).
+In our application, we provide a similar shared information space to facilitate sharing of information in a group/ an apartment.

 #### 6. Coordination
 Coordination is working as a group to achieve a common goal.
 There are three coordination mechanisms that people use to coordinate a group of people act or interact together: verbal and non-verbal communication, schedules, rules, and conventions, and shared external representations.
 The document of bulletin board is one example of the convention.
 However, people often fail to follow convention that aren’t rigorously enforced and the building manager feel frustrating of it.
 In our application, we use technologies to support coordination problems with conventions, by using shared information platform.

 ## 3. Team
 ### 3.1 Self Analysis
 The strengths and weaknesses of each team member are as follows:

-Nianqu: Used to study telecommunication, have basic knowledge on programming (Unity, HTML, CSS, and JS).
+<b>Nianqu</b>: Used to study telecommunication, have basic knowledge on programming (Unity, HTML, CSS, and JS).
 Now studying Interaction design, good at prototype designing (Sketch, Flinto, Axure), user evaluating, also have limited skills on graphic design (using Adobe Illustrator).
 Data analysing, video making, and drawing are the main weaknesses of mine.
 (DECO7350)

-Lei Lei: Studied Psychology, good at designing questionnaire, data collecting, data analysing with statistical software such as SPSS and Excel.
+<b>Lei Lei</b>: Studied Psychology, good at designing questionnaire, data collecting, data analysing with statistical software such as SPSS and Excel.
 Studying Interaction Design currently, good at constructing prototype, but not familiar with programming, such as database, Java, hardware and software engineering.
 (DECO7350)

-YongLin: Yonglin’s first degree is industrial design.
+<b>YongLin</b>: Yonglin’s first degree is industrial design.
 He is confident in Adobe Photoshop and Illustrator.
 While doing the master of interaction design, he learnt the basic computer language such as python and HTML.
 Besides, he is also good at user testing and human computer interaction.(DECO7350)

-Luke: Currently in my 3rd year of a BSc degree.
+<b>Luke</b>: Currently in my 3rd year of a BSc degree.
 I have experience in Python, php, Java and more recently C/C++.
 Database knowledge is limited to SQL.
 When it comes to the front end i have the basic knowledge of HTML, CSS and  JavaScript.
 (DECO3500)

 Each of our team members bring valuable knowledge from previous degrees undertaken, however we are all looking to learn during this subject.

 ### 3.2 The Roles and Responsibilities
-Followed by the strengths and weaknesses of each team member in the context of the team project, the organisational chart (Fig. x). shows the lead and secondary roles of members in the project.
+Followed by the strengths and weaknesses of each team member in the context of the team project, the organisational chart (Fig. 1). shows the lead and secondary roles of members in the project.
 We as a team have decided that all decisions can be reached quickly amongst four of us, and whilst we may each be in control of certain aspects, we are all involved in all aspects of the design, build and implementation of our project.

-Furthermore, the roles and responsibilities of each team member are arranged clearly with the specific position (Table. x) .
+Furthermore, the roles and responsibilities of each team member are arranged clearly with the specific position (Table.
+1) .
 For instance, the responsibilities of integrator are leading the whole project, including to lead the direction of project and to improve the communication between team members; the developer is to lead the design aspects of the project; and the programmer is to lead the programming work of the project.
 Other aspects of responsibilities that are not mentioned in the table reveal group work, such as building prototype and writing report.

 When our team need to make the decision about the process of the project, the team leader will generate and lead the discussion.
 Each team member will have the opportunities to express his/her opinions in a team and make the decision together.
 If the decision cannot be determined, we will ask tutors for suggestions and vote for the final result.